Shopping Near Alder Hotel Uptown New Orleans

-This is the second outpost of the popular French Quarter boutique.
-Owner Brigitte Holthausen built her style empire starting in New Orleans in the early 90s, eventually ending up with 28 locations throughout the South.
+This is just one of many outposts of the popular French Quarter boutique.
+There are eight stores in Louisiana alone, including a popular location in the French Quarter.
+Owner Brigitte Holthausen built her style empire starting in New Orleans in the early 90s, eventually ending up with 30 locations throughout the South.
 Hemline excels at expertly curating a rotating collection of covetable fashion from premium brands, luxe to casual, including high-quality denim, cocktail dresses, and shoes and accessories.

 This hip local chain is well stocked with enviable designer denim, plus things like graphic tees (JTees) for men, women, and kids.
 Think lots and lots of football-fan gear to represent your Saints/LSU pride.
-Jeantherapy has three locations in metro New Orleans, at the Lakeside Mall and two Uptown.
+Jeantherapy has another location in metro New Orleans, at the Lakeside Mall.

 3017 Magazine St.